-Do you know why black-eyed peas are lucky on New Year's Day?
+Do you know why it's good luck to eat black-eyed peas on New Year's Day?
 As with most superstitions, there are several answers to the question.
-Typically, the belief that black-eyed peas are a lucky New Year's meal is especially popular in the south, so it has to do with our history, right?
-Maybe.

-It's also said that if you eat only black peas, and skip the pork, collard greens and the accompaniments, the luck won't stick.
+It's also said that if you eat only peas, and skip the pork, collard greens, and the accompaniments, the luck won't stick.
 They all work together or not at all.

 In the south and other poor areas, pigs were considered symbolic of both health and wealth, because families could eat for the entire winter on the fatty meat one pig produced.
 Having pork could mean the difference between life and death in a really cold winter.

 Plus, it goes well with black-eyed peas and collard greens.
-It's a good thing the people who made these superstitions up didn't come up with something like snails, cornbread and black-eyed peas.
-I don't think it would have caught on.
+It's a good thing the people who made these superstitions up didn't come up with something like snails, cornbread, and black-eyed peas.
+It might not have caught on.

 How do you cook hog jowl for New Year's?
 Some people only use the jowl to season their black-eyed peas and collard greens.
 Most in the south would say that's not enough to make you prosperous.
 You also have to partake in some fried hog jowl.
 It's cooked similar to bacon, but hog jowl is a bit tougher and takes a little longer to cook.